 The car loan itself will only require you to send the logbook.
 The car itself will be yours to keep and use throughout the loan duration.
 This means you can continue with your everyday life without any disruption.
 You can still legally drive your vehicle providing it is still insured and taxed.
 All you need to do is manage your loan repayments.

 You should be aware that if you default on payments, your vehicle may be repossessed.
-We work with you to the best of our ability to ensure you maintain the loan and not risk losing your vehicle.
-From initial affordability checks, we’ll determine how you’re likely to manage repayments.
+We work with you to the best of our ability to ensure you’ll be able to maintain the loan from the start and not risk losing your vehicle.
+All our lenders perform initial affordability checks to determine how well you’ll be able to manage repayments.
 We can also direct you to free debt advice for help if your financial situation changes.
 However, it’s important to be aware of the risks regardless.

 Need a Logbook Loans